SzymekCendecki/Niewierne-Psy-website2/README.md

 there is a version of the page in the dist directory that has only two files: index.html and main.bundle.js

 I do not recommend editing files from the dist folder, there are also files from the src folder.

+don't know if that's okay, but i had to move two files from dist to root to publish the page.
+I did so because I do not yet know how to do it properly.